timjbruce/callback_downloader/README.md

 This Step Function is a State Machine that allows an organization to create a unique callback URL for a project and wait for a callback.
 When the callback URL is accessed by the third party, a AWS Lambda function will signal the State Machine to continue.
 Upon continuing, the State Machine will download a list of files from a pre-configured location using a Lambda function and then download the files using AWS Batch.<br>

 For those unfamiliar, a callback is used when processing is performed by a third party which could take an extended period of time.
-This type of process allows you to automatically respond to the callback and then continue processing.<br>
+This type of process allows you to automatically respond to åthe callback and then continue processing.<br>
 ![Overview of Callback Process](https://raw.githubusercontent.com/timjbruce/callback_downloader/master/images/callbackprocess.png)

 The State Machine is the feature that is managing the process on your side and taking action upon the signal from the third party.
 In this case, the State Machine is simply 3 steps: